teuben/teunix/docs/astronomy-on-ubuntu.md

-Then you need to know about at least three different ways how the community deals with portability: snaps,flatpaks and appimages.
+Then you need to know about at least three different ways how the community deals with portability: snaps, flatpaks and appimages.
 This is a new thing very peculiar to Linux, and in my opinion a very sad development, because of it's side-effects on your system.
 However, opinions vary widely, and there are strong